AttackOnJasper/University-notes/notes/aws/aws.md

 * Protect you against Layer 3, 4, and 7 attacks
 * Free to use, but there are additional services at extra cost

+### Amazon Macie
+A fully managed data security and data privacy service that uses machine learning and pattern matching to discover and protect your sensitive data in AWS.

 ## AWS KMS (Key Management Service)
 * Service for creating and managing keys
 * Key may be generated in KMS